ScilifelabDataCentre/dds_cli/docs/index.rst

 `dds auth`
 ~~~~~~~~~~

-`dds auth` and its subcommands is used for creating and managing sessions.
+`dds auth` and its subcommands are used for creating and managing sessions.
 This will enable you to run multiple commands within a certain amount of time (current 48 hours) without specifying your user credentials.

 If you do not authenticate yourself and start a new session, you will need to provide your DDS username when running the other commands.
 If you do not provide the username as an option, you will be prompted to fill it in.